lwaaron2023/Group20-final-project-a25/README.md

 2. Benedict Antwi was responsible for:
   - Creating, styling and deploying the "1000 clicks in 10 minutes" game.

+3. Tien Nguyen was responsible for:
+  - Created and styled a demo webpage.
+  - Styled the Home page
+  - Contribute game "Squish the cockroach"

 ## Accessibility features: